Sweet and Savoury Pursuits

 Steps Overview

-2. Spread the walnuts onto the baking sheet in one even single layer.
+1. Line a rimmed baking sheet with parchment paper and spread the walnuts onto the baking sheet in one even single layer.
 Bake walnuts stirring halfway through the total time.

 Storage Instructions

-Store spiced walnuts in mason jars or airtight containers and place in a cool and dry place.
+To keep the nuts crunchy, store them in mason jars or airtight containers and place in a cool and dry place.

 Enjoy!